Feature #134

 ssh-vulnkey doesn't exist in jessie and really ssh-keygen should be used there to validate key data, so I'll now rename this feature to show that is the proper fix.

-Updated by thngateway over 3 years ago
+Updated by thngateway almost 4 years ago

 Can confirm this works fine with "ssh-ed25519" keys.